debops/debops/docs/defaults-detailed.rst

 levels for better control over Redis parameters.
-The :envvar:`redis__server_combined_configuration` for Redis Server, and :envvar:`redis__sentinel_combined_configuration` for Redis Sentinel combine these YAML dictionaries thgether and determine the order in which variables "mask" the previous parameters.
+The :envvar:`redis__server_combined_configuration` for Redis Server, and :envvar:`redis__sentinel_combined_configuration` for Redis Sentinel combine these YAML dictionaries together and determine the order in which variables "mask" the previous parameters.

 Consult the Redis example configuration files to see supported parameters and